bfetler/lending_club/README.md

 ## Ad Targeting Using Interest Rate Predictors

-We may target different types of questions to loan applicants using variables that predict a high or low interest rate, as a potential predictor of high- or low-risk behavior.
-We could also use the same predictors to target advertising to different customer segments.
-A model dataset is available from [Lending Club](https://www.lendingclub.com/info/download-data.action), an online lending service.
+Can we use current consumer loan data to assess the level of scrutiny needed for future loan applicants?
+For example, we could target different types of questions to loan applicants using variables that predict a high or low interest rate, as a potential predictor of high- or low-risk behavior.

+Could we also use loan data to predict which types of ads consumers should receive?
+We could potentially use the same predictors to target advertising to different customer segments.

+A consumer loan dataset is available from [Lending Club](https://www.lendingclub.com/info/download-data.action), an online lending service, which we may use to explore these questions.

 #### Exploration

 The dataset contains 14 variables for 2500 loan applicants from FY 2013, including *Interest.Rate* (the interest rate approved), which may be used as a target variable for supervised learning.
-A binary class target *IR_TF* (interest rate true-false) was created, using 0 if below 12% and 1 if above 12%.
+We divided comsumers based on interest rate into two categories, high-interest if above 12% and low-interest if below 12%, using a variable *IR_TF* (interest rate true-false).
 After data cleaning, 2498 columns remained.
 Histograms gave some indication of data variability.

 <img src="https://github.com/bfetler/lending_club_predict/blob/master/logistic_regression_plots/hist_allvar.png" alt="histograms numeric variables" />

-Some histograms of financial variables were not normally distributed, and were better replaced by log variables.
+Some histograms of financial variables were not normally distributed.
+For statistical analysis, they were better replaced by log variables.

 <img src="https://github.com/bfetler/lending_club_predict/blob/master/logistic_regression_plots/hist_logvar.png" alt="histograms log variables" />